 - Full waterproofs, non-leaky wellies, reusable rain ponchos.
 If you get leak in your wellies, put a carrier bag inside them – it will keep your foot dry!

 - Spare socks: cold wet feet = misery!
 I was given a free sample of some Smartwool socks, and they are fabulous!
-I never would have considered investing over a tenner for Merino wool socks, but now that I have some I would argue that it is well worth it.
+I never would have considered investing over a tenner for Merino wool socks, but now I have some I would argue it’s well worth it.

 - Towels – take at least two: an old one for mopping up the floor of your tent, and one for bodies so you can indulge in a hot shower and wash all the mud off – getting clean again feels SOOOO good!